 As discussed under Solutions, the inner transition is an important part of being an effective advocate for meaningful change.
-Stuart B. Hill (see Contributors) has spent decades helping people become agents of meaningful change and offers the following guide (see also Goal 3, Integrating food into educational processes, Redesign):
+Stuart B. Hill (see Contributors) has spent decades helping people become agents of meaningful change and offers the following guide (see also Goal 3, Integrating food into educational processes, Redesign and listen to this interview with him.):

 - Act only from your ‘core self’; never from your ‘adapted/maladapted, compensatory selves’ (see below visual re the differences: ‘core self’ bottom left).